-- 1. For the purposes of this Convention, unless the context otherwise requires: - (a) the term "Ireland" includes any area outside the territorial waters of Ireland which has been or may hereafter be designated, under the laws of Ireland concerning the Exclusive Economic Zone and the Continental Shelf, as an area within which Ireland may exercise such sovereign rights and jurisdiction as are in conformity with international law; - (b) the term "Bahrain" means the territory of the Kingdom of Bahrain as well as the maritime areas, seabed and subsoil over which Bahrain exercises, in accordance with international law, sovereign rights and jurisdiction; - (c) the terms "a Contracting State" and "the other Contracting State" mean Ireland or the Kingdom of Bahrain, as the context requires; and the term "Contracting States" means Ireland and the Kingdom of Bahrain; - (d) the term "person" includes an individual, a company and any other body of persons; - (e) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes or any other entity constituted or recognised under the laws of one or other of the Contracting States as a body corporate; - (f) the term "enterprise" applies to the carrying on of any business; - (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State and, in the case of international traffic, shall include respectively an enterprise managed and controlled in a Contracting State and an enterprise managed and controlled in the other Contracting State; - (h) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State;
+- 1. For the purposes of this Convention, unless the context otherwise requires: - 1) the terms "a Contracting State" and "the other Contracting State" mean Montenegro or Ireland, as the context requires; - 2) the term "Montenegro" means the State of Montenegro and, when used in a geographical sense, it means the land territory of Montenegro, its internal sea waters and the belt of the territorial sea, the air space thereover, as well as the seabed and subsoil of the part of the high sea outside the outer limit of the territorial sea over which Montenegro exercises its sovereign rights for the purpose of exploration and exploitation of their natural resources in accordance with its internal legislation and international law: - 3) the term "Ireland" includes any area outside the territorial waters of Ireland which has been or may hereafter be designated under the laws of Ireland concerning the Exclusive Economic Zone and the Continental Shelf, as an area within which Ireland may exercise such sovereign rights and jurisdiction as are in conformity with international law; - 4) the term "national" means: - (1) any individual possessing the nationality or citizenship of a Contracting State; - (2) any legal person, partnership or association deriving its status as such from the laws in force in a Contracting State; - 5) the term "person" includes an individual, a company and any other body of persons; - 6) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes; - 7) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - 8) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise which has its place of effective management in a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - 9) the term "competent authority" means:

-- (i) the term "national", in relation to a Contracting State, means: - (i) in the case of Bahrain, any individual possessing the nationality of Bahrain and any legal person or association deriving its status as such from the laws in force in Bahrain; and - (ii) in the case of Ireland, any individual possessing the citizenship of Ireland and any legal person or association deriving its status as such from the laws in force in Ireland; - (j) the term "competent authority" means: - (i) in the case of Bahrain, the Minister of Finance or his authorised representative; and - (ii) in the case of Ireland, the Revenue Commissioners or their authorised representative; - (k) the term "business" includes the performance of professional services and of other activities of an independent character. - 2.
+- (1) in Montenegro, the Ministry of Finance or its authorised representative; - (2) in Ireland, the Revenue Commissioners or their authorised representative. - 2.
 As regards the application of the Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Convention applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.